DoctorKru/OpenCore-WinOnly/README.md

 5. Finally check HEVC HW decoding with 4K-8K hevc video file, higher FPS also recommended.
 You should get smooth playback with near zero CPU load and up to 30% GPU on modern laptops.
 To force HW HEVC in VLC: Preferences → All, Input / Codecs → Video codecs → FFmpeg → Hardware decoding → Direct3D11

-6. If all OK, then you can inject Opencore to your SSD primary EFI partition to make it permanent bootloader for Windows (see Notes) or leave it on USB stick to have "HEVC hardware dongle" for rare use.
+6. If all OK, then you can inject Opencore to your SSD primary EFI partition to make it permanent bootloader for Windows (see Notes) or leave it on USB stick as "HEVC hardware dongle" for rare use.

 Notes: